 Foreign Ownership Caps

-Many sectors limit how much equity you can hold.
-Telecommunications services cap foreign ownership at 49% per Decree 25/2011/ND-CP, Article 10.
-Aviation caps at 30%.
+Aviation caps at 34% (Decree 89/2019/ND-CP).
 Certain logistics subsectors allow 51% under Decree 163/2017/ND-CP, as amended by Decree 90/2020/ND-CP.
-These caps determine whether you can operate independently or need a Vietnamese partner—and they’re the primary driver behind nominee shareholder, legal representative, and chief accountant arrangements, which carry serious legal risk.
+These caps determine whether foreign investors can operate independently or need a Vietnamese partner—structuring around ownership caps through informal arrangements carries serious legal risk including license invalidation.

 Sector-Specific Licensing